-Do not be afraid to reach out for help.
-Society sometimes views getting help as a weakness but in actuality, it is how we learn, especially in grad school.
-ASU has a lot of affordable options for counseling- you should prioritize your health and well-being!
-Talk to your fellow incoming grad students and older grad students.
-Both groups will offer different forms of advice.
+Do not be afraid to ask for help.
+Everyone needs help at some point and grad students are no exception.
+Seek advice from professional counselors (ASU has many options) along with your fellow incoming grad students and older grad students.
 Don't get discouraged, everyone is going through the same thing.
 The struggle is real and you are not alone.